How to repaint kitchen cabinets

 To start the second round of sanding, ensure that the primer is completely dry.
 Sand all surfaces using 220-grit paper or sanding block.
 Focus on areas that may have drips or pools until the surface is as even as possible so you can smoothly paint your kitchen cabinets.
-Once done, don’t forget the last step in sanding and that is ensuring that no dust will settle in the paint by using a vacuum cleaner or a damp cloth.
+Once done, don’t forget the last step in sanding, and that is ensuring that no dust will settle in the paint by using a vacuum cleaner or a damp cloth.

 Step 6: Painting - first-round

-Once the cabinet is cleaned and dried after sanding. prepare the materials you’ve gotten and apply the first coat of paint using your preferred equipment carefully.
-Upon painting cabinet doors or other similar large surfaces, you may opt to use a foam or microfiber paint roller instead of a brush or spray gun to save time.
+Once the cabinet is cleaned and dried after sanding, prepare the materials you’ve gotten and apply the first coat of paint using your preferred equipment carefully.
+Upon painting cabinet doors or other similar large surfaces, you may use a foam or microfiber paint roller instead of a brush or spray gun to save time.
 If you’re using a brush, apply in a thin layer and let dry for about 8 to 12 hours before proceeding to the next step.